Loading

 1. State a problem and offer a solution

-This strategy is all about showing the customer that you understand their problem—and have solved it.
+This strategy is all about showing the customer that you understand their problem—and can solve it.
 They can relate to the ad, and they're immediately drawn in to see the solution.
 Here's an example:

 A Facebook ad for a nursing cover that starts with "How many nursing covers can you wear when you're not even nursing?
 Answer: one."